redhat-developer/odo/website/docs/using-odo/create-component.md

 [Component](../getting-started/basics#component) is the most basic unit of operation for odo.
 And the way to create one is using `odo create` (short for `odo component create`) command.

 In simplest terms, when you "create" an odo component, you populate your current working directory with the file `devfile.yaml`.
-It is a manifest file that contains information about various resources (URL, Storage, Services, etc.) that correspond to your component, and will be created on the Kubernetes cluster when you execute `odo push` command.
+A Devfile is a manifest file that contains information about various resources (URL, Storage, Services, etc.) that correspond to your component, and will be created on the Kubernetes cluster when you execute `odo push` command.
 Most odo commands will first modify (add or remove configuration from) this file, and then subsequent `odo push` will create or delete the resources from the Kubernetes cluster.

 However, odo users are not expected to know how the `devfile.yaml` is organized; it is the odo commands that would create, update, or delete it.

 In this guide, we are going to create a Spring Boot component to deploy the [Spring Boot petclinic](https://github.com/spring-projects/spring-petclinic) project to a Kubernetes cluster.